Updated July 12, 2021

 Lastly, these interventions are monitored to assess progress and whether the expected goals are being met.

-If your PES statement is weak or doesn’t address the most urgent problem, then the interventions won’t be effective and the goals will not be met.
+If your PES statement is weak or doesn’t address the most urgent problem, then the interventions won’t be effective and the goals won’t be met.

 Frequently used nutrition diagnoses include:

 - inadequate oral intake